ahmetus/markdown-modern/README.md

 **About the Tooling:**

 We used [GitHub Copilot CLI](https://github.com/features/copilot/cli) as the interface to access Claude Sonnet 4.5.
-While Copilot CLI is still relatively primitive compared to other AI CLI tools (limited UI features, basic prompt handling), its core strengths shone through:
+While Copilot CLI is still relatively primitive compared to other AI CLI tools (limited UI features, basic prompt handling, and notably **no image recognition capability**—a significant limitation for visual work), its core strengths shone through:

 - **Tool Calls**: Executed perfectly without any issues
 - **Performance**: Excellent response speed throughout the 4-hour session
 - **Reliability**: Zero connection drops or timeouts
 - **File Operations**: Handled complex multi-file operations smoothly

 The combination of Copilot CLI's solid infrastructure and Claude's coding capabilities proved to be a powerful development environment.
-Despite the CLI's simplicity, it stayed out of the way and let the collaboration flow naturally.
+Despite the CLI's simplicity and lack of visual input support, it stayed out of the way and let the collaboration flow naturally.

 **Model Performance Note**: Claude Sonnet 4.5 demonstrated exceptional capability in:
 - Understanding Emacs Lisp idioms and tree-sitter APIs